Dimension statistics of representations of finite groups: Asymptotically collinear

 \begin{defn}(Asymptotically log constant) A sequence $a^{(n)}$ of vectors of size $\ell_n$, such that $\ell_n \to \infty$ as $n \to \infty$ is said to be \textit{asymptotically log constant} if

 as $n \to \infty$. \end{defn}

-\begin{remark} It is easy to see that if $a^{(n)}$ are integer valued as will be the case in our applications, asymptotically constant implies asymptotically log constant, though the converse is not true.
-Being asymptotically log constant is an easier condition to check, which is the reason to have introduced it here. \end{remark}
+\begin{remark}(a) It is easy to see that if $a^{(n)}$ is made from real numbers $\geq 1$, as will be the case in our applications, asymptotically constant implies asymptotically log constant, though the converse is not true.
+Being asymptotically log constant is an easier condition to check, which is the reason to have introduced it here.